silzai/ObsidianNotes/Notes/RandomStudyNotes/OS/Lecture/Lecture-1.md

 - each runs on separate address space, but actually runs on same hardware
 # SHELL
 - Two implementation of Command-Interpreter:
-	- implementation A: all commands (functions) are loaded and the
+	- implementation A: all commands (functions) are loaded when the program is running
 	- implementation B: one main function, and all commands are called one by one from the /bin directory
 - (for windows, the same is batch scripting with .bat extension, which is same as shell script)
 ## Commands